mendix/docs/content/en/docs/refguide/modeling/app-explorer/app/app-settings/configuration.md

 * Choose **Private** to store the value on your local machine.
 The value will be encrypted so that only your user account can read it.
 Other users will have to specify their own value for this constant.

 {{% alert color="info" %}}
-Private configuration values were introduced in Studio Pro 10.9.0.
-In versions below 10.9.0, all configuration values were shared.
+Private configuration values are available in Studio Pro 10.9.0 and above.
+In versions below 10.9.0, all configuration values are shared.
 {{% /alert %}}

 ### 2.4 Custom {#custom}